JEF United Chiba: JEF United Chiba (2005–)

 On 1 February 2005, the club changed its name from JEF United Ichihara to the current name after Chiba city had joined Ichihara, Chiba as its hometown in 2003.
 Of its club name, JEF is taken from the JR East and Furukawa Electric companies and United is meant to represent the unity of the club and its home city.
-Also, JEF United is the only team in J.League which corporate name survived the transition from the JSL in 1992, as J.League mandated that "corporate teams are not allowed in the J.League", and that any corporate teams need to adapt a hometown.
+Also, JEF United is the only team in J.League which corporate name survived the transition from the JSL in 1992, as J.League mandated that "corporate teams are not allowed in the J.League", and that any corporate teams need to adapt a hometown and name themselves after it, rather than their owner companies.

 On 16 July 2006, Osim left the club to take over the coach of the Japan national team and was succeeded by Amar Osim, his son and assistant coach.

 On December 5, 2007, it was announced that Amar Osim had been sacked after the club's lowly 13th-place finish in the 2007 season.

 After 13 games in the 2008 season Josip Kuže was sacked as team manager.
 On 8 May 2008 it was announced that the new manager was Alex Miller.
 Miller was First Team Coach at Liverpool F.C. alongside Rafael Benítez prior to joining JEF United.

 The Furukawa Electric is no longer the main sponsor of the club, a job these days taken over by Fuji Electric.

 On November 8, 2009, JEF United Chiba was relegated to J2 after 44 seasons in the Japanese top division; since 2010, JEF United Chiba is playing in J.League Division 2.

 JEF United Chiba was close to being promoted to J.League Division 1 during the 2012 season.
 The club was considered one of the favorites to be directly promoted to J1.
 However, after defeats to clubs considered lesser than them such as FC Gifu and F.C.
 Machida Zelvia, JEF played the playoffs, making their road to the final.
 They defeated Yokohama FC by 4–0, but lost the final match to Oita Trinita by 1–0, at Tokyo National Stadium.

 In the 2013 season they played in the promotion to J1 playoffs.
-They lost the semi final match to Tokushima Vortis by 1–1(Chiba was 6th place and Tokushima was 3rd place in the league, regulation decides up high club can go final even draw.)
+They lost the semi-final match to Tokushima Vortis by 1–1(Chiba was 6th place and Tokushima was 3rd place in the league, regulation decides up high club can go final even draw.)

 In the 2014 season they played in the promotion playoffs to J1 again.
-The club did not have to play in the semi-final(Chiba was 4th place but the 3rd place club named Giravanz Kitakyushu had a J League original stadium problem so Kitakyushu could not go to the promotion play off).
+The club did not have to play in the semi-final (Chiba was 4th place but the 3rd place club named Giravanz Kitakyushu had a J League original stadium problem so Kitakyushu could not go to the promotion play off).
 In the final against Montedio Yamagata, they lost by 0–1, at Ajinomoto Stadium.

 The club will play their 14th consecutive season at the J2 on 2023.